michel-kraemer/citeproc-java/index.md

 //=> [2]
 {% endhighlight %}

-Finally, you can generate a bibliography from all citations you used in your document.
+The processor saves each ID so you can generate a bibliography that contains all citations you used in your document.

 {% highlight java %}
 import de.undercouch.citeproc.output.Bibliography;